mz27514/Predictive-Equity-Analytics-TRI-SIGNAL-Machine-Learning-Project/README.md

 Prior trade day TRI-SIGNAL predictive equity analytic data files can be downloaded at https://ihaconsultants.com/f1/401k_f1_login.php. <br/><br/> Login information as follows: <br/> &nbsp;&nbsp;&nbsp;<b>Username(email address):</b> 'equity_researcher' <br/>  &nbsp;&nbsp;&nbsp;<b>Password:</b> 'tri_signal_12_2020' <br/> &nbsp;&nbsp;&nbsp;<b>Select Report to Download:</b> '1' - TRI-SIGNAL: DEEP ANALYTICS DATA SET PRIOR DAY.

 An Excel user interface macro file is available for download located in the files of the Predicitive Equity Analytics TRI-SIGNAL Machine Learning Project.
 The Excel macro file has vba code for quick start for data file retreieval, stock filtering and graphical output to the 'Graphs' tab of the Excel file.
 An original copy of the data is stored on the 'Original Data' tab and a working copy with filters applied is found in 'Sheet1' tab.
+Module_1 of the vba code is where you will find the TRI-SIGNAL filtering and graphing routines.
+The other modules contain standard portfolio theory vba code.

+Download TRI-SIGNAL Predictive Equity Analytics Excel v200 macro file here: https://ihaconsultants.com/IHA_Web_Apps/Content/graph_tri_signal_v200_github.xlsm

 <h2>TRI-SIGNAL Signals {1,2,3} Signal Descriptions</h2>